Shooting in RAW

 Raw files tend to be dull and boring straight out of the camera.
 It’s because they are not finished inside the camera as Jpegs are.

-- Portraits and headshots.
+- You shoot portraits.
 To ensure professional retouching without losing image quality.

-- When you risk blown out highlights.
+- You risk blown out highlights.
 For example, you shoot outside on a bright sunny day and the sky turns out white.
 In a Raw file, you can often restore details and highlights that are overexposed.

-- When your white balance is off and your photo is affected by sourroundings that are interfering with the available light.
+- The white balance is off and your photo is affected by sourroundings that are interfering with the available light.
 This can make your photos look yellow or green.

-- When you are going to enlarge the photo and print it in a big size.
+- You are going to enlarge the photo and print it in a big size.
 With Raw you never have to worry about loss of quality.

 If you just need to take everyday snapshots, such as pictures of your kids’ school play, your grandma’s birthday or shoes you want to sell on ebay.